 « 5 of 10 »

-— Robert Pirsig, American Writer
+— Robert Frost, American Poet

 The whole difference between construction and creation is exactly this: that a thing constructed can only be loved after it is constructed; but a thing created is loved before it exists.